If you are having problems with AWS lambdas exceeding the 250MB limit, here is a tip that might help.

 # type: ignore because mypy will correctly identify the type change of the DynamoDBServiceResource variable, which is a typing error.

-With this modification, you can return the boto3-stubs library to your development dependencies and regain ~66MB of space.
+With this modification, you can move the boto3-stubs library back to your development dependencies and regain ~66MB of space.